fenago/datascience-ml-next-level/Lab03-Scipy/Lab_3.md

 ### Exponential Function

 The syntax of the exponential function is -- scipy.special.exp10(x).
-This will compute 10\*\*x element wise.

 Let us consider the following example.

 ```
 from scipy.special import exp10